What does BPA-free mean when it comes to kids' products?

 So what's the best way ensure your child's safety?
 Here, experts explain what you need to know about BPA and BPA-free products.

 - BPA stands for Bisphenol-A, an estrogen-imitating chemical used to produce reusable plastic products, such as baby bottles, toddler sippy cups and plastics you might use for storing leftover food.

 - These types of chemicals have reportedly had health effects on humans, specifically in the fetal and infant states.

-- Products made with BPA have recycle codes on their bottoms with the number 3 or the number 7
+- Products made with BPA have recycle codes on their bottoms with the number 3 or 7.

 - The problem with BPA is that it can leach from containers into beverages and foods and pose a potential health risk.